Content Map Terms

 Often people learn that they have low blood pressure when their doctor checks it.
 Or you may find that you have low blood pressure when you check it at home.

 To check for the causes of your low blood pressure, your doctor will ask about your past health, your symptoms, and the medicines you take.
-He or she will do a physical examination and may do other tests.
+You will have a physical examination, and other tests may be done.
 Your doctor may check for another health problem that could be causing your low blood pressure.

 How is low blood pressure treated?